nilostolte/ClockWidget/README.md

 ### Vector Graphics For GUI Programming

-**ClockWidget** illustrates how complete Graphics User Interfaces can be designed with in the same way that this code was designed and programmed.
+**ClockWidget** illustrates how complete Graphics User Interfaces can be designed in a similar manner that this code was designed and programmed.
 In the case of this widget, the interactivity has been substituted by a thread that animates the needles instead of the user interaction.

+In addition, all the GUI design can be defined by only these primitives and the commands to display them.
+Thus, the whole GUI design is machine independent and could be stored as data.
+For even more portability, a language to define the interactions is desirable.
+In this way, the interface could be even changed on the fly (with the program running) and it can work not only in different operating systems but also with different programming languages.